idptools/dodo/README.md

    want it.
 Note the backbone-carbon-only limitation does NOT apply to the regions DODO leaves alone, which keep every atom.

-3. **Assembly rebuilding is not implemented.** Multi-chain structures are read and written correctly, and regions are identified per chain, but rebuilding unmodelled regions of an EM assembly against the deposited sequence isn't wired up yet.
+3. **Complexes are protein-only.** Multi-chain structures are read, written, held rigid and rebuilt against a reference sequence — see *Complexes, and structures with unresolved residues* above.
+But a protein–nucleic-acid complex cannot be read at all: nucleotides arrive as polymer residues with no alpha carbon.
+Ligands and metals are dropped by the reader, so a zinc at an interface is not in the output.

 4. **Cis-peptide bonds are not modelled.** DODO builds every virtual CA–CA bond at 3.81 Å, the trans value.
 A cis peptide — in practice almost always X–Pro — sits near 2.9 Å, and